Samsung NX1 Comparison Review

 The Samsung NX1 is a mirrorless interchangeable lens camera that was revealed to the public in September 2014 and is equipped with an APS-C sensor.
 It offers a resolution of 28 megapixel.

-The Samsung NX1 has a Camera Elo of 2757.
+Is the Samsung NX1 a good camera?
+The NX1 has a Camera Elo of 2703.
 This rating puts the NX1 among the top 30 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the NX1 ranks among the top 10 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Mirrorless system camera|